lexipenia/redactor/README.md

 ### Console usage

-You can run redactor in the Chrome console by copying the contents of `redactor-console.js` and hitting return.
+You can run redactor in the Chrome console by copy/pasting the contents of `redactor-console.js` and hitting return.
 You can then click and drag to delete text.

 The `blackout` variable lets you choose whether to blackout text with &#9608;&#9608;&#9608; or whiteout text.